ghsmith/SVSUtil/README.md

  -t,--threads <arg>   number of parallel threads, integer (default = 4)
 ```

-The following SVS was created from a GT450 scan using this command line:
+The following SVS was created from a GT450 scan using this command line and there is a striking difference in color gamut:

 `java -jar svsutil.jar colorutil -q80 -s1 -t24 test_slide_small.svs`

 ![example of a recolored SVS in ImageScope](recolor_example.png)

 The AT2 acquires images with a color gamut that is almost conventional, so the color differences between the raw and color-corrected tiles are more subtle with the AT2 than they are with the GT450.
-The tiles with annotations have been color-corrected and appear slightly pinker than the tiles without annotations.
-The following SVS was created from an AT2 scan using this command line:
+The following SVS was created from an AT2 scan using this command line, the tiles with annotations have been color-corrected and appear slightly pinker than the tiles without annotations:

  `java -jar svsutil.jar colorutil -t16 -r -a -s1 test_at2.svs`